 Value Stock is a stock that has the potential of selling at the higher price but due to the company’s adverse condition in the market, the stock is trading at the lower price than its actual worth based on its earnings, dividend or sales.

 So, a value stock is such which is currently selling below its fair value, where fair value can be calculated using various measures like price to earnings ratio, price to book value ratio.
-There are situations when there projected earnings are lower or we can say guidance given by the company is lower due to which the market have pessimist view about the company’s long-term endeavor and hence the price of the share falls down and soon when the company is out of the all rumors and shows a good profit then the price of the share increases.
+There are situations when there projected earnings are lower, or we can say guidance given by the company is lower due to which the market have a pessimist view about the company’s long-term endeavor and hence the price of the share falls down and soon when the company is out of the all rumors and shows a good profit then the price of the share increases.

 Methods to Determine Value Stock

 One of the most frequently used methods for figuring out what a company’s valuation should be is to use various financial ratios.
 A few common ratios are price-earnings, price-sales, and price-book ratios.
 Since the value stock companies are commonly found to have paid dividends in the last years, so the Dividend Discount Model is the best method to valuation.
 Investors can calculate PE ratio and taking Avg PE ratio for the previous 5 years to evaluate whether share trading at a discount in respect of there intrinsic value or not, and also, the investor can calculate the intrinsic value using different online calculators and compare with actual prices in the market.

 Let’s analyze this with the example of VR films; there was a time in June 2019, where there were only buyers of this stock; at that time, the stock price was Rs 90.00, and in August 2019, there were only sellers of this stock, price prevailing in the market was Rs 171.25.
 Investors were wise enough to research on this stock and made a market move.

 4.9 (831 ratings) 117 Courses | 25+ Projects | 600+ Hours | Full Lifetime Access | Certificate of Completion